Rasburicase (Generic Name)

 About this drug

-This drug is used to prevent and treat high uric acid levels associated with cancer and cancer treatment.
-It is given intravenously (IV).
+This drug is used to prevent and treat high uric acid levels that happen due to cancer and cancer treatment.
+It is given in the vein (IV).

 Possible side effects

 - Nausea and throwing up (vomiting).
 These symptoms may happen within a few hours or many hours after your treatment.
 Medicines are available to stop or lessen these side effects.

 While you are getting this drug in your vein (IV), you may have a reaction.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.